Join us.

 Students For A Free Tibet works in solidarity with the Tibetan people in their struggle for freedom and independence.
 As a global, chapter-based network of young activists, SFT campaigns for Tibetans’ right to political freedom through education, grassroots organizing, and nonviolent direct action — and was a key partner during the Tibetan Freedom Concerts, where the first show helped catalyze a surge in new chapters and global growth.

 Tibet Action Institute combines the power of digital communication with strategic nonviolent action to advance the Tibetan freedom movement.
-Through innovative campaigns, training, education, and technology programs, TAI equips Tibetans with the tools and knowledge to achieve human rights and freedom in Tibet.
+Tibet Action brings together expert campaigners, strategists, and technologists to develop and implement visionary strategies and innovative training, education, and technology programs, equipping Tibetans with the tools and knowledge to achieve human rights and freedom in Tibet.

 Other Actions:

 Change doesn’t come from big moments alone.
-It happens when ordinary people give a little more — one small act at a time.
-What would giving 1% more look like for you?
+It grows when ordinary people give a little more, one small act at a time.
+Start where you are.
+Take one step.
+Invite someone to join you.

 Feed your local culture.
 Go to shows.
 Buy the zine, the record, the print, or the ticket.
 Support independent artists, local businesses, and community spaces.
 They help people find each other, and that is often where joy, connection, and lasting change begin.